Let's start a new assignment project together, Get Exclusive Free Assistance Now!

 Arguably, the most important exercise of costing is to fix the cost of goods sold (COGS).
 To determine COGS, we must comprehend the three fundamental elements of costing, which are mentioned below.

-The total cost of the work executed by workers who are involved in manufacturing a product is called direct labor cost.
+The total cost of the work executed by workers who are involved in manufacturing a product is called direct labour cost.

 Direct raw material cost refers to the total cost of raw materials that are directly involved in the process of manufacturing a specific product.